 Seika Boye

 Seika Boye is a writer, scholar, educator, and artist whose practices revolve around dance and movement.
-She is an Assistant Professor and Director of the Institute for Dance Studies at Centre for Drama, Theatre and Performance Studies at the University of Toronto.
+She is an Assistant Professor and Founder/Director of the Institute for Dance Studies, Centre for Drama, Theatre and Performance Studies, University of Toronto.

 Photo credit: Craig Boyko